loads/loads-broker/docs/narr/about.rst

   	A project is the top-level organization in :term:`loads-broker`.
 Each separate service to test should have a project.
 Projects may have multiple strategies associated with them.
-  Strategy
+  Plan
-    A load-test strategy defines one or more ContainerSet's to run, along with when the ContainerSet should start/stop.
+    A load-test plan defines one or more Step's to run, along with when the Step should start/stop.
-  ContainerSet
+  Step
-    A ContainerSet contains all the information needed to allocate AWS instances (instance type/region/count), what :term:`docker` container to run, how soon after the Strategy is started to run it, how long the container should be allowed to run for, and what environment vars and command-line arguments it should receive.
+    A Step contains all the information needed to allocate AWS instances (instance type/region/count), what :term:`docker` container to run, how soon after the Plan is started to run it, how long the container should be allowed to run for, and what environment vars and command-line arguments it should receive.
   Run
-    Each time a strategy is triggered, a Run is created.
-Runs track when the strategy was started/stopped, and its current state.
-Runs also have a RunningContainerSet for every ContainerSet in the strategy, tracking when the ContainerSet was started/stopped for this Run.
+    Each time a plan is triggered, a Run is created.
+Runs track when the plan was started/stopped, and its current state.
+Runs also record the execution of each step as a StepRecord.
+Each StepRecord records when a step for the plans run was started/stopped.
-  RunningContainerSet
+  StepRecord
-    Tracks a ContainerSet for a Run, when it was started/stopped.
+    Records a Step for a Run, when it was started/stopped.

-Projects, Strategies, and ContainerSet's need to be created in the database before :term:`loads-broker` can be run.
-Run's and RunningContainerSet's are created when a Strategy is run by the :term:`loads-broker`.
+Projects, Plans, and Step's need to be created in the database before :term:`loads-broker` can be run.
+Run's and StepRecord's are created when a Plan is run by the :term:`loads-broker`.

 .. warning::

-	The ContainerSet's for a Strategy cannot be changed if the Strategy has been run.
-This is because a Run reflects a run of the strategy, and the information regarding the run becomes inaccurate if it fails to represent the running of the ContainerSet's.
+	The Step's for a Plan cannot be changed if the Plan has been run.
+This is because a Run reflects a run of the strategy, and the information regarding the run becomes inaccurate if it fails to represent the running of the StepRecord's.

-	Changing ContainerSet configurations for a Strategy should be done by forking the Strategy and changing the new one before any Run's are done.
+	Changing Step configurations for a Plan should be done by forking the Plan and changing the new one before any Run's are done.